thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 For each column, choose what you think is the most appropriate data type.
 When you're finished, migrate the database and use `\dt` REPL command to verify that the table was created correctly.

-Next, use the `ALTER TABLE` SQL command to add a `did_win` column to the `awards` table.
+Finally, add an `ALTER TABLE` command to bottom of the migration file that'll add a `did_win` column to the `awards` table.
 This column will be used to track whether or not the movie won the award.
-Again, choose what you think is the most appropriate data type.
+Again, choose what you think is the most appropriate data type for this column.
 When you're finished, migrate the database and use `\dt` REPL command to verify that the table was created correctly.

 ## How do you use the PostgreSQL REPL to manage rows in a table?